If you have a question that you don’t see answered here, contact us and we will get right back with you. Thanks!

 Please make sure you are comfortable with our cancellation policy before you book.
 The following guidelines apply to cancellations for any reason, including COVID-19 issues.

-Normal check in is at 3:00 pm and check out is 10:00 am.
-Contact us about a week before your stay if you want to come early or stay a little later.
+You can check in after 3:00 pm, and check out is before 10:00 am.
+We suggest you contact us about a week before your stay if you want to come early or stay a little later.
 If we don’t have another guest leaving or coming right next to your stay and can get the cottage cleaned in time, we will work out a good time for you.

 When you book directly with us, payment in full is required to secure your reservation.
 You can pay securely through our website.
 For special accommodations, please feel free to call us.